Zeeeepa/xyops/docs/limits.md

 - Start‑time enforcement: `job`, `queue`, and `file` limits are evaluated before launch. `job`/`queue` determine whether a job runs now, queues, or aborts. `file` prunes input.
 - Runtime enforcement: `time`, `log`, `mem`, `cpu` are checked while the job runs. `mem` and `cpu` require sustained overages for their `duration` before triggering.
 - Triggered actions: For `time`, `log`, `mem`, `cpu`, when exceeded xyOps can apply tags, send emails, fire a web hook (with optional extra text), take a snapshot, and abort the job.
-All actions are recorded in the job’s Activity log with details.
+All actions are recorded in the job's Activity log with details.
 - Multiple similar limits: If multiple sources define the same type, the event/workflow definition takes precedence for start‑time checks.
 - Queues and scope: Queues are per event.
 For ad‑hoc workflow node runs, the queue scope includes the node identifier to avoid cross‑contending unrelated nodes.
 Queues are used both when `job` concurrency is saturated and when no matching servers are currently available.